FKdevelopers254/FKdevelopers254/README.md

    ![Python](https://img.shields.io/badge/-Python-3776AB)

+   ## Python Programming

    <details>
      <summary>File Organizer</summary>

-  - A simple Python script that allows users to organize their files by creating folders and renaming them based on custom rules.
-    *** Features ***
   -Organize files into directories
   -Create new folders with specified names (e.g., "Documents", "Images") -Rename files within each folder using a bulk rename pattern -Move files older than 30 days to an archive directory -Search for specific files in the selected directories -Handle duplicates by moving them back to their original location

     </details>